pingcap/docs-cn/dev/how-to/get-started/tidb-binlog.md

 ---
 title: TiDB-Binlog Tutorial
-summary: Learn to TiDB-Binlog with a simple TiDB cluster.
+summary: Learn to deploy TiDB-Binlog with a simple TiDB cluster.
 category: how-to
 ---